Aircloak/aircloak/air/docs/content/sql/best-practises.md

 about males living in zip code 10000 (there are 4 of them), but not about the sole female living in the same zip code.

-Running the query `SELECT * FROM table` is, in the context of the dataset above, the same as writing the query:
+Running the query `SELECT * FROM table` is, in the context of the dataset above, the same as running the query:

 ```sql
 SELECT first_name, last_name, age, zip_code, gender